2324-2bhif-wmc-assignments/00-cheat-sheet-laurintopolanek/README.md

 # CheatSheet by Topolanek Laurin
 ## Important Info:
-- a few images are working through a bug only on <https://www.cheatsheet.laurintopolanek.at>
+- a few images are working through a bug only on __cheatsheet.laurintopolanek.at__